skyfire-xyz/draft-skyfire-oauth-kyapay-token/draft-skyfire-kyapayprofile.md

 deliberate bad-actor mitigation is a related design goal.
 KYA tokens provide a layered, verified, and extensible identity stack specifically engineered for autonomous agents.
-This framework allows the web security ecosystem to distinguish between individual agent instances, the platforms they run on, and the human principals behind them.
+This framework allows the web security ecosystem to distinguish among individual agent instances, the platforms they run on, and the human principals behind them.
 By establishing this level of granular visibility, security systems can transition from broad defensive measures to specific mitigation; rather than